leosperry/ha-kafka-net/README.md

 * More helpers and API calls
 * [Strongly typed access to Entities](https://github.com/leosperry/ha-kafka-net/wiki/State-Extension-Methods).

+## Coming Soon
+[Version 5](https://github.com/users/leosperry/projects/2?pane=info) is in the works.
+It's all about tracability and interoperability.
+Let us know what features you'd like to see.

 ## More examples
 I have decided to make [my personal repository](https://github.com/leosperry/MyHome) public so that users can see working examples of some moderately complex automations.